(FICTION 6,870 words) (BACK TO HOME PAGE)

 Cat described how his beloved’s infidelities tore him apart.
 He recounted how her blithe announcement about leaving had shaken him to the core.
 He chronicled his efforts to make her stay with him.
 His love was undying, but she was immovable.

-He loved her more than life itself, but she was immovable.
+He said he loved Liz more than life itself, but she was immovable.

 And now, he concluded, she’d left without a single word of farewell.
 And he was here in Geneva drinking himself into oblivion like an idiot.